dalibo/blog/_posts/2016-04-06-Ora2Pg_data_export_improvement.md

         open_sync                         11160.430 ops/sec      90 usecs/op
 ```

 we will not import data into PostgreSQL.
+Also note that Oracle, Ora2Pg and
+output files are on the same server and same disks, this is clearly not the
+best architecture to migrate at full speed but we just want a preview of the
+speed improvement.

 ## Huge LOB export